Wisconsin Pest Control Pollutant Discharge Permits

 Waters of the State

 Section.
-283.01(20) of the Wis.
-Statutes has a specific definition for a water of the state.
+283.01(20), Wis.
+Stats., has a specific definition for a water of the state.
 Any wet area below the ordinary high water mark of a surface water (marsh, creek, stream, river, pond, lake, etc.) is considered to be a water of the state.
 A wet area with wetland vegetation would normally be considered to be a water of the state.
 Also, water in channels and tributaries that drains to wetlands or surface waters is included in the waters of the state definition.
 Water in ponds, depressions or ditches that is entirely confined and retained completely on the private property of a person is not considered to be a WPDES water of the state.

 The general WPDES permits authorize a pollutant discharge from control activities for the following types of organisms: